Linlongopterus: Description

 As a pteranodontoid pterosaur, Linlongopterus would have been a large flying reptile.
 It is primary distinguished from other members of the group due to the unique anatomy of the back of its skull.
-Most distinctive is orbit, or bony eye socket, which is lower on the skull with a bottom margin lined up with the nasantorbital fenestra, a large hole compromising much of the skull of advanced pterosaurs.
-The strut of the jugal separating this hole from the orbit (the lacrimal process) is thin and strongly vertical in nature.
+Most distinctive is orbit, or bony eye socket, which is lower on the skull than other pteranodontoids.
+Its bottom margin lined up with the bottom margin of the nasantorbital fenestra, a large hole compromising much of the skull in advanced pterosaurs.
+The strut of the jugal separating this fenestra from the orbit (the lacrimal process) is thin and strongly vertical in nature.
 Alongside these traits, the wide nature of the lower temporal fenestra, a hole at the back of the skull, distinguishes Linlongopterus from anhanguerids and istiodactylids, though is similar to the mimodactylid Haopterus.
 Together, this combination of traits forms the diagnosis of the species, or the list of traits distinguishing it from other known taxa.
 An additional distinctive trait was described from the pterygoid bone of the palate, but this element was later reinterpreted as the palatine, similar to that of Haopterus.

 Though many anhanguerian pterosaurs possessed crests upon their snouts, no such structure is preserved in Linlongopterus and is considered unlikely to be present.
 The odontoid process of the jaw is tiny, unlike that of istiodactylids as well as ornithocheiform taxa such as Hamipterus and Targaryendraco but similar to Mimodactylus.
 The front of the mouth possessed several cone shaped teeth, gently curved and relatively large.
 They are unlike the extremely elongate teeth of anhanguerid taxa such as Guidraco and Liaoningopterus, but rather similar to those of Mimodactylus and Haopterus.
 Unlike those genera, the teeth lack a cingulum and show slight variation in size.
 They were likely adapted to facilitate a piscivorous diet, similar to that of other pteranodontoid pterosaurs.